ohler55/graphql-test-tool/file_format.md

     1) Any element in the Expect value must be present in the response.

-    2) Elements in the response not in the Expect value are ignored.
+    2) Elements in the response not in the Expect value are ignored unless a "*": null key value pair is present in which case any key not specified must be null or no present.

     3) If the Expect value is a string that starts and ends with a '/' character the string is assumed to be a regular expression is